Business Association Chemistry Pharma Life Sciences

 To achieve a high degree of transparency, disclosure should take place individually, i.e. naming the recipients in person.
 This requires the consent of the persons or organizations concerned to such disclosure.
 For this purpose, the cooperation agreements between the companies and these professional persons and organizations must include a consent clause.
 If a person or organisation refuses to give consent, the names of payment recipients may not be disclosed.

-Here are the key figures pertaining to the disclosure of cooperation payments in Switzerland for the individual signatory companies to the PCC for the last three years:
+Below, the key figures are listed pertaining to the disclosure of cooperation payments in Switzerland for the individual signatory companies of the PCC over the last three years:

-The proportion of donations disclosed under individual naming of recipients has again increased.
-On average, the consent rate among professionals was 92.4% (median 99.7%).
+The proportion of grants disclosed under individual naming of recipients remained virtually unchanged.
+On average, the consent rate among professionals was 94.6% (median 100%).
+It should be noted that two companies achieved significantly lower consent rates: if these are excluded from the calculation of the average value, the consent rate is 97%.
 This development is in line with the industry's goal of continuously increasing transparency in this area of cooperation.
-Almost half of the disclosing companies now achieve fully individualised transparency.
-The consent rate mong professional organisations also increased again and now averages 97.2%.
-The median here again came in at 100%, meaning that at least half of the PCC signatory companies show consent rates of 100% for HCO.
-These averages were calculated on the basis of the individually disclosed number of recipients in relation to all recipients.
-If the consent rates are related to the disclosed sums, then they are somewhat lower on average, as in the previous year.
+More than half of the disclosing companies once again achieved complete individual transparency.
+The consent rate among professional organisations increased slightly and now averages 98.4%.
+The median was again 100%: with the exception of six companies, all PCC signatory companies reported consent rates of 100% in their cooperation with organisations.
+These averages were calculated on the basis of the individually disclosed number of recipients in relation to the total number of recipients.
+If the consent rates are based on the disclosed totals, they are almost identical for healthcare professionals (94.3%) and slightly higher for healthcare organisations (98.9%).

-The following companies reported consent rates for healthcare professionals of less than 80%:
+The following companies achieved consent rates of less than 80% for healthcare professionals :

 - Almirall